Weiya-datahouse/my_powerbi_dashboard/README.md

-Project Goal
-Deliver a data-driven platform that shortens processing times, improves allocation fairness for priority groups (e.g. scholarship recipients, partners) and provides staff with a transparent, real-time monitoring dashboard.
+Project Goal: Deliver a data-driven platform that shortens processing times, improves allocation fairness for priority groups (e.g. scholarship recipients, partners) and provides staff with a transparent, real-time monitoring dashboard.

 My Responsibility
 - Led a five-member team to execute full ETL on over 39 000 UNSW accommodation records (2022–2025).